-General behaviours which apply to all types of bullying Harassment based on any of the nine grounds in the equality legislation e.g. sexual harassment, homophobic bullying, racist bullying etc. Physical aggression.
-Damage to property.
-Name calling.
-Slagging.
-The production, display or circulation of written words, pictures or other materials aimed at intimidating another person.
-Offensive graffiti.
-Extortion.
-Intimidation.
 Insulting or offensive gestures.
 The "look."
 Invasion of personal space.
 A combination of any of the types listed.
 Cyber Denigration: Spreading rumors, lies or gossip to hurt a person's reputation.
 Harassment: Continually sending vicious, mean, or disturbing messages to an individual.
 Impersonation: Posting offensive or aggressive messages under another person's name.
 Flaming: Using inflammatory or vulgar words to provoke an online fight.
 Trickery: Fooling someone into sharing personal information which you then post online.
 Outing: Posting or sharing confidential or compromising information or images.
 Exclusion: Purposefully excluding someone from an online group.
 Cyber stalking: Ongoing harassment and denigration that causes a person considerable fear for his/her safety.
 Silent telephone/mobile phone call.
 Abusive text messages.
-Abusive communication on social networks e.g., Facebook/Instagram/Snap Chat/Tic-Toc/Twitter/You Tube or on games consoles etc. Abusive posts on any form of communication technology.
+Abusive communication on social networks e.g., Facebook/Instagram/Snap Chat/Tic-Toc/Twitter/You Tube or on games consoles etc. Abusive website comments/Blogs/Pictures.
+Abusive posts on any form of communication technology.

 Identity Based Behaviours

 Including any of the nine discriminatory grounds mentioned in Equality Legislation (gender including

 transgender, civil status, family status, sexual orientation, religion, age, disability, race, and

 membership of the Trave

-Homophobic and
+Homophobic and Spreading rumours about a person's sexual orientation.

 Transphobic Taunting a person of a different sexual orientation.

 Tansproble Name calling e.g. Gay, queer, lesbianused in a derogatory

 manner.

 Physical intimidation or attacks.

 Threats.

-Use of slurs.
+Dean metionality otheria

 Race, nationality, ethnic • Discrimination, prejudice, comments or insults about colour,

 background, and nationality, culture, social class, religious beliefs, ethnic or traveller

 membership of the background, neighbourhood where student lives.

 Traveller community Exclusion on the basis of any of the above.

 Relational This involves manipulating relationships as a means of bullying.
 Behaviours

 include:

 Malicious gossip.

 Isolation & exclusion.

+Ignoring.

-• Ignoring.
+Ignoring.
 Excluding from the group.

 Taking someone's friends away.

-• "Bitching."
+"Bitching."

 Spreading rumours.

 Breaking confidence.

-• Talking loud enough so that the victim can hear.
+Talking loud enough so that the victim can hear.

-• The "look."
+The "look."

-• Use or terminology such as 'nerd' in a derogatory way.
+Use or terminology such as 'nerd' in a derogatory way.

+Sexual

 Sexual Unwelcome or inappropriate sexual comments or touching.

 Harassment.

 Webcam Blackmail.

 Special Educational Name calling.

-Needs, Taunting others because of their disability or learning needs.
+Needs, • Taunting others because of their disability or learning needs.

 Disability Taking advantage of some pupils' vulnerabilities and limited capacity

 to recognise and defend themselves against bullying.

 Taking advantage of some pupils' vulnerabilities and limited capacity

-Taking advantage of some pupils, vumerabilities and limited capacity to understand social situations and social cues.
+to understand social situations and social cues.

 Mimicking a person's disability.

 Setting others up for ridicule.

+1